Fashion, fast cars: show eyes Bond film style legacy

 He worked alongside co-curators Bronwyn Cosgrave and Oscar-winning costume designer Lindy Hemming to put together the exhibition, which will tour internationally over the next three years, underlining the movies’ global appeal.

-“I really do think the film franchise has been ahead of is time.”
+“I really do think the film franchise has been ahead of its time.”

 As well as influencing the cut of men’s suits and whetting viewers’ appetites for vintage sport cars, Bond also opened up the world with his globe-trotting, death-defying exploits.